 Can I install a ceiling fan outdoors?

 Yes, you can definitely install ceiling fan outdoors.
 Note, however, that you must not install indoor ceiling fans in outdoor areas, even if the said area is covered or enclosed.
 Indoor ceiling fans are not designed to withstand moisture so installing an indoor ceiling fan outdoors can lead to rusting or even a short circuit.
 If you want to install a ceiling fan in an outdoor area, make sure to buy and install an outdoor ceiling fan.
 Outdoor ceiling fans are more durable, rust-proof, and specifically made to withstand moisture.
+A good ceiling fan has many benefits so it is important to make a well researched decision.

 Can I use a ceiling fan with an air conditioning unit?